 The surname Nicks was first found in Cumberland where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

-Important Dates for the Nicks family
+Early History of the Nicks family

 This web page shows only a small excerpt of our Nicks research.
 Another 95 words (7 lines of text) covering the years 1588, 1662, 1646 and 1653 are included under the topic Early Nicks History in all our PDF Extended History products and printed products wherever possible.